-Long-Term RSU Component
+RSU Component

-The second component of the long-term incentive plan, which accounts for the remaining 30% or 40% of a participant's target incentive opportunity under the plan, is payable in RSUs that vest in equal annual installments over the 3-year period following the date of grant, subject to attainment of a threshold company performance goal established by the Compensation Committee (the "Long-Term RSU Component").
+The second component of the long-term incentive plan, which accounts for the remaining 30% or 40% of a participant's target incentive opportunity under the plan, is payable in RSUs that vest in equal annual installments over the 3-year period following the date of grant (the "Long-Term RSU Component").
 The Compensation Committee believes these time-based awards provide a concrete link between our NEOs' compensation and the creation of stockholder value and encourage retention of our NEOs.
-Under the 2017 long-term incentive plan, the Compensation Committee approved the following award amounts:
+Under the 2018 long-term incentive plan, the Compensation Committee approved the following award amounts:

-Named Executive Officer Total Long-Term Target Incentive Long-Term RSU Component (Weighted %) Target Long-Term RSU Component (Amount) RSUs Granted (1) Mr. Austin \$5,500,000 30% \$1,650,000 44,071 Mr. Gregory \$2,550,000 40% \$1,020,000 27,244 Mr. Jensen \$1,815,000 40% \$726,000 19,391 Mr. Wayne \$1,000,000 40% \$400,000 11,876 Mr. Morris \$721,395 40% \$288,558 7,707
+Named Executive Officer Long-Term RSU Component (Weighted %) Target Long-Term RSU Component (Amount) RSUs Granted (1)

+Mr. Austin 30% \$ 1,650,000 46,716

+Mr. Gregory 40% \$1,020,000 28,879

+Mr. Jensen 40% \$ 726,000 20,555

+Mr. Wayne 40% \$ 495,000 14,015

+Mr. Morris 40% \$ 288,558 8,170

-(1) The number of RSUs granted is determined by dividing the dollar amount of the target Long-Term RSU Component by the average of the closing prices of Quanta's Common Stock for the twenty consecutive trading days immediately preceding the date of grant.
+(1) The number of RSUs granted is determined by dividing the dollar amount of the target Long-Term RSU Component by the average of the closing prices of Quanta's Common Stock for the twenty consecutive trading days immediately preceding grant date.

-Results for the 3-Year Performance Period Ended December 31, 2017
+Results for the 3-Year Performance Period Ended December 31, 2018

-In February 2018, the Compensation Committee certified the results of the performance units granted under our 2015 long-term incentive plan (the "2015 Performance Units").
-The 2015 Performance Units were subject to a 3-year performance period that ended December 31, 2017, and the number of units that could have become earned and vested ranged from 0% to a maximum of 200% of the number of performance units granted in 2015.
+In February 2019, the Compensation Committee certified the results of the performance units granted under our 2016 long-term incentive plan (the "2016 Performance Units").
+The 2016 Performance Units were subject to a 3-year performance period that ended December 31, 2018, and the number of units that could have become earned and vested ranged from 0% to a maximum of 200% of the number of performance units granted in 2016.

-Performance measures for the 2015 Performance Units included: (i) the achievement of certain strategic initiatives, as measured by pre-tax income contributions, and (ii) improvement of ROIC.
-Each goal was judged on a 0% to 200% performance scale and was equally weighted when calculating overall company performance for purposes of determining the number of earned performance units.
+Performance measures for the 2016 Performance Units included: (i) the achievement of certain strategic initiatives, as measured by pre-tax income contributions, and (ii) improvement of ROIC.
+Each goal was judged on a 0% to 200% performance scale and was equally weighted when calculating overall Company performance for purposes of determining the number of earned performance units.
 The strategic initiatives measure included targeted pre-tax income contribution amounts (including contributions of certain acquisitions and investments) from growth initiatives relating to certain customers, service markets, industry sectors and geographic regions.
-The ROIC improvement measure set a target ROIC for the Company to achieve at the end of the 3-year performance period, divided by average invested capital (determined by taking the average of invested capital at the end of the performance period and invested capital at the end of the prior year).
+The ROIC improvement measure set a target ROIC for the Company to achieve at the end of the 3-year performance period.
+ROIC for the 3-year performance period was then calculated as net operating profit after tax for the final year of the performance period, divided by average invested capital (determined by taking the average of invested capital at the end of the performance period and invested capital at the end of the prior year).

-The Compensation Committee determined that pre-tax income contributions from strategic initiatives during the 3-year performance period ended December 31, 2017 was approximately \$293.1 million, as compared to a target of \$200.0 million, resulting in an achievement percentage of 200%.
-The Compensation Committee also determined that actual average ROIC over the 3-year performance period ended December 31, 2017 was 7.4%, as compared to a target ROIC of 10.0%, resulting in an achievement percentage of 0%.
-The combined weighted percentage achievement and final number of earned and vested 2015 Performance Units for each of our 2017 NEOs that were executive officers of Quanta in 2015 are as follows:
+The Compensation Committee determined that pre-tax income contributions from strategic initiatives during the 3-year performance period ended December 31, 2018 was approximately \$374.6 million, as compared to a target of \$215.0 million, resulting in an achievement percentage of 200%.
+The Compensation Committee also determined that actual average ROIC over the 3-year performance period ended December 31, 2018 was 9.01%, as compared to a target ROIC of 8.78%, resulting in an achievement percentage of 108.1%.
+The combined weighted percentage achievement and final number of earned and vested 2016 Performance Units for each of our 2018 NEOs that were executive officers of Quanta in 2016 are as follows:

-Named Executive Officer Performance Units Granted in 2015 (Target Amount) Combined Weighted Percentage Achievement Performance Units Earned & Vested
+Named Executive Officer Performance Units Granted in 2016 (Target Amount) Combined Weighted Percentage Achievement Performance Units Earned & Vested

-Mr. Austin 31,359 100% 31,359
+Mr. Austin 99,417 154.1% 153,202

-Mr. Jensen 22,648 100% 22,648
+Mr. Jensen 29,373 154.1% 45,264

-Mr. Morris 6,098 100% 6,098
+Mr. Morris 7,908 154.1% 12,186